Star Comics: History

 Star Comics was the name selected early on in the revamp of the publishing plan.
-The first comic published was the first issue of a three issue movie adaptation, The Muppets Take Manhattan, in July 1984 with a stand date of November 1984.
-After the Star line was launched, several of their existing, ongoing titles which were based on licensed toylines, such as G.I.
+The first comic published was the first issue of a three-issue movie adaptation of The Muppets Take Manhattan, in July 1984.
+Marvel's existing titles, based on licensed toy lines such as G.I.
 Joe: A Real American Hero and Transformers, remained under the Marvel banner.

-The regular line did not appear on the stands until five months later and were launched over a two-month period with three original and six licensed titles.
+The ongoing titles did not appear in stores until five months later and were launched over a two-month period with three original and six licensed titles.
 Fraggle Rock, Heathcliff, Planet Terry and Strawberry Shortcake were released in the first month while The Ewoks, Get Along Gang, Muppet Babies, Royal Roy and Peter Porker, the Spectacular Spider-Ham followed in the second month.
-Top Dog and Wally the Wizard were also early Star original comic titles.
+Top Dog and Wally the Wizard were also early Star comic titles.

-In late 1985 Harvey Comics sued Star Comics for copyright infringement, claiming that Royal Roy was a blatant copy of Richie Rich.
-Thus the title was canceled after six issues due to this similarity.
+In late 1985, Harvey Comics sued Marvel for copyright infringement, claiming that Royal Roy was a blatant copy of Richie Rich.
+Thus, the title was canceled after six issues due to this similarity.

-Millie the Model that was started in her own title in 1945, during Marvel's Timely Comics era, and ran until 1973, had a Star Comics spin-off (to add to its earlier spin-offs) in Misty (the Model) mini-series.
-In Misty, Millie heads her own modeling agency.
-Marvel Productions' animated series were sourced for Star Comics titles including Defenders of the Earth and "Inhumanoids".
+Millie the Model, who had starred in her own title in 1945, during Marvel's Timely Comics era, and ran until 1973, appeared in a spin-off mini-series titled Misty starred Millie's niece Misty Collins.
+Marvel Productions' animated series were sourced for Star Comics titles including Defenders of the Earth and Inhumanoids.

 The lines' two Star Wars titles crossed over in Droids #4 and Ewoks #10.